‘I’m not gonna sleep’: Eunice family outraged after toddler’s gravesite desecrated

 “There’s no way that the items could get over the fence without somebody physically carrying everything over the fence.”

-Brandon Frank, A’Keem’s uncle, said the entire family is upset by the incident.
+Brandon Frank, A’Keem’s uncle, said the entire family is upset by the incident, and the upcoming anniversary of A’Keem’s death.

 “We want the public to know that we’re tired of this tragic thing that happened, and my family is about to relive this again next month on Thanksgiving Day,” Frank said.
 “While everybody is thankful, we’re going to be sitting there reliving this devastating, tragic event that happened.”